DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 The [t.openWindow](../../reference/test-api/testcontroller/openwindow.md) method returns a window descriptor for the newly open window.

 The [t.getCurrentWindow](../../reference/test-api/testcontroller/getcurrentwindow.md) method returns a window descriptor for the active window.
-Use it to obtain descriptors for windows that open without a [t.openWindow](../../reference/test-api/testcontroller/openwindow.md) declaration, such as the initial browser window.
+Use it to obtain descriptors for windows that open without a [t.openWindow](../../reference/test-api/testcontroller/openwindow.md) declaration, for example, the initial browser window.

 ```js
 fixture `Example page`